kiramclean/old-website/content/blog/learning/setting-up-gulp-for-css-pre-and-post-processing.md

 {{< highlight javascript >}}
-gulp.task('sass', function() {               // define a new gulp task named sass return gulp.src('sass/*.sass')           // tell gulp where to find your sass files, relative to the gulpfile.js
+gulp.task('sass', function() {               // define a new gulp task named sass return gulp.src('sass/*')           // tell gulp where to find your sass files, relative to the gulpfile.js
+    // I have a mix of sass and scss files in my sass directory, but nothing else, so I just tell gulp to grap everything in there
     .pipe(sass().on('error', sass.logError)) // show error messages if sass fails to compile -- failing silently will just kill gulp
     .pipe(gulp.dest('./static/css'));        // tell gulp where to dump your compiled css });